dosyago/chai/README.md

 Licensed under AGPL-3.0.

-If you'd like to deploy this in your org, or for a for-profit project, write me (cris@dosycorp.com) about a license exmeption.
+If you'd like to deploy this in your org without going open-source, or for a for-profit project, write me (cris@dosycorp.com) about a license exmeption.